 Welcome to this series of “HowTos” covering exceptions in MuleSoft Anypoint Platform.
 We will be covering many topics specifically with exceptions and exception/error handling in Mule integration flows.

 Integration projects are complex, and exceptions are bound to happen.
-It is important that we have the ability to catch, categorize and handle exceptions so that we do not leave the system/application/data in an inconsistent state.
+It is important that we have the ability to catch,

 We recently introduced our HowTo blog series, which is designed to present simple use-case tutorials to help you as you evaluate Mulesoft’s Anypoint Platform.
 This blog post is a follow up to our last blog “How to ETL” using Mule.
 In that post, we demonstrated how Anypoint Platform could be leveraged to read a large number of messages, transform/enrich these messages, and then load them into a target system/application.